serhmarch/modbuspy/README.md

-# modbuspy
+# libmodbuspy

 ## Overview

-modbuspy is a free, open-source Modbus library written in Python.
+`libmodbuspy` is a free, open-source Modbus library written in Python.
 It implements client and server functions for TCP, RTU and ASCII versions of Modbus Protocol.
 It is a Python implementation of the [ModbusLib](https://github.com/serhmarch/ModbusLib) C++ library.